pnp/powershell/documentation/Set-PnPSiteGroup.md

 ### -Owner

-Specifies the owner (individual or a security group) of the group to be created.
+Specifies the owner (individual or a security group) of the group to be set.

 ```yaml
 Type: String